Three-card monte: "Bent corner" variation

-The "bent corner ploy" is one of the classic scams in Three-card Monte, and is used if the mob thinks a mark can be had for more money, or needs more convincing to put some money down.
+The "bent corner ploy" is one of the classic scams in three-card monte, and is used if the mob thinks a mark can be had for more money, or needs more convincing to put some money down.
 During the course of tossing the cards, the dealer "accidentally" drops the cards, resulting in a corner of the money card having a slight bend in it.
 Another variation is for the dealer to look away, and while occupied, one of the shills will quickly put the crimp in the money card.
 Either way, the dealer pretends not to notice, this perhaps being made more plausible by having the dealer wear thick glasses.
 Assuming the mark bets on the card with the bent corner, the dealer will tell the mark to turn it over (so there can be no accusations of card-switching), revealing that it is not the money card after all, but one of the loser cards.
 The dealer has, in the course of tossing the cards, unbent the money card and bent the loser card.
-In this variation, the mark will be even more reluctant to complain about having lost money, as doing so would reveal that he intended to cheat the dealer.
+In this variation, the mark will be even more reluctant to complain about having lost money, as doing so would reveal that they intended to cheat the dealer.

 Solo variation

 A skilled card mechanic can perform this con without shills or assistants.
 Everything is legitimate up until the reveal.
 To show that nothing dishonest is being done with the selected card, the dealer does not even touch it, using one of the other cards to turn it over.
 If a losing card was selected, the card is simply turned over.

-If the winning card was selected, a Mexican Turnover is used to switch the two cards.
+If the winning card was selected, a "Mexican Turnover" – flipping over a card on the table and replacing it with a card in the hand while doing so – is used to switch the two cards.
 When done correctly, the two actions are indistinguishable.
 No matter which card is selected, when turned over it is a losing card.

 Variation in card magic

-The Three-card Monte is performed in card magic tricks with minor or major variations that manipulate the use of gimmick cards, and other sleight-of-hand techniques.
+The three-card monte is performed in card magic tricks with minor or major variations that manipulate the use of gimmick cards, and other sleight-of-hand techniques.

-Legality
+Legality in Canada

-In Canada, under section 206(1) of the Criminal Code, it is illegal to do the following in relation to Three-card Monte, which is mentioned by name:
+In Canada, under section 206(1) of the Criminal Code, it is illegal to do the following in relation to three-card monte, which is mentioned by name: